Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-IPmVdCgi2_A.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Tanker Trucks?
 https://www.youtube.com/watch?v=IPmVdCgi2_A
-This question was possibly duplicated with a more recent answer: [April 6th, 2021 Livestream Q&A: Fluid Trucks?](./yt-lDJH-Q4E5Xk.md) [https://www.youtube.com/watch?v=lDJH-Q4E5Xk](https://www.youtube.com/watch?v=lDJH-Q4E5Xk)
+This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Can you add Trucks that carry liquids?](./yt-2EiZU9aWekQ.md) [https://www.youtube.com/watch?v=2EiZU9aWekQ](https://www.youtube.com/watch?v=2EiZU9aWekQ)

 ### Topics